-The variables indicating any cognitive limitation (COGLIM31 or COGLIM53, depending on the round) were collected at the family level as a three-part question (HE24-01 to HE24-03), asking if any of the adults in the family (1) experience confusion or memory loss, (2) have problems making decisions, or (3) require supervision for their own safety.
-If a "Yes" response was obtained to any item, the persons affected were identified in HE25, and COGLIM31 or COGLIM53 was coded as "Yes" (1).
-Remaining family members not identified were coded as "No" (2) for COGLIM31 or COGLIM53.
+The variable indicating any cognitive limitation (COGLIM31) was collected at the family level as a three-part question (HE24-01 to HE24-03), asking if any of the adults in the family (1) experience confusion or memory loss, (2) have problems making decisions, or (3) require supervision for their own safety.
+If a "Yes" response was obtained to any item, the persons affected were identified in HE25, and COGLIM31 was coded as "Yes" (1).
+Remaining family members not identified were coded as "No" (2) for COGLIM31.